iaugustine/OpenDataElasticsearchExtraction/README.md

 -e ES_PASSWORD="YOUR PASSWORD" \
 --network="host" \
 bigdata1:1.0 --num_pages=NUMBER_OF_PAGES_NEEDED
---page_size=REQUIRED_PAGE_SIZE
+--page_size=REQUIRED_PAGE_SIZE <br>
-On running the above command the program will begin execution and will extract the data from NYC Open data.<br>
+On running the above command, the program will begin execution and will extract the data from NYC Open data.<br>
 7. In order to view this data, you will need to login to the Elasticsearch instance.<br>